• Skip to primary navigation

 Are crescent rolls the same as croissants?

-Though they are prepared and shaped identically, they are different from each other.
-While crescent rolls are made of yeasted dough, croissants are made of several layers of dough and butter to make it flaky and buttery.
+Though they are prepared and shaped similarly, they are different from each other.
+While crescent rolls are made of yeasted dough, croissants are made of several layers of dough and butter to make it flaky and extra crispy.

 📋 Recipe